SEARCH UNIVERSITY LIBRARIES

-Suppose you are helping a friend with his statistics homework, and see that he has included the following write-up in his report:
+Suppose you are helping a friend with their statistics homework, and see that they have included the following write-up in their report:

 You immediately notice several things wrong with this report so far:

-You get the feeling that he may have used the Chi-square test of independence, but want to verify this for yourself.
+You get the feeling that they may have used the Chi-square test of independence, but want to verify this for yourself.

 Whenever you want to re-create a frequency table or crosstab, you first need to figure out how many unique combinations of the factors there are, and how many observations there were for each factor combination.
 In this situation, we have two variables: ClassRank (which has three levels) and PickedAMajor (which has two levels).
 So there are 3*2 = 6 unique factor combinations.
 They are: